v1r7u/cloud_computing_course/demo_steps_docs/02-what-is-cloud_terraform.md

     3. Create `terraform.tfvars` file.
 This file contains your unique properties for the rest of terraform configuration.
 You can use a sample generator script: `../generate_tfvars.sh`

-    4. Plan: `terraform plan`
+    4. Plan: `terraform plan -out whatiscloud.tfplan`

-    5. If you are happy with proposed plan, deploy the infrastructure: `terraform apply`.
+    5. If you are happy with proposed plan, deploy the infrastructure: `terraform apply "whatiscloud.tfplan"`.
 Browse resources in Azure portal after creation.

     6. Check terraform state file

+        Highlight that state has sensitive data

+    7. Find created resources in Azure Portal

-    7. Change Storage account required TLS version and apply changes.
+    8. Change Storage account required TLS version and apply changes.

         Add `min_tls_version = "TLS1_2"` at line 21 in file `src/terraform/02-what-is-cloud`

+        Alternatively to running plan and apply in separate commands, it is possible to execute just `terraform apply`

-    Run `terraform apply` and check the resource state at Azure Portal.
+        Check the resource state at Azure Portal.

-    8. Open ***Activity Log*** at Azure Portal and find your requests details there.
+    9. Try changing the `prefix` variable and then plan: `terraform plan`

-    9. Clean up created resources: `terraform destroy`
+    10. Clean up created resources: `terraform destroy`